JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

 - General parameters:

   - :code:`filter variables` (a standard parameter supported by all filters): List of the variables to be checked.
-Currently only surface (single-level) variables are supported.
+Surface data, single-level and multi-level variables. are supported.
 Variables can be either scalar or vector (with two Cartesian components, such as the eastward and northward wind components).
 In the latter case the two components need to be specified one after the other in the :code:`filter variables` list, with the first component having the :code:`first_component_of_two` option set to true.
 Example:

     .. code:: yaml